call23re/Network/README.md

 ## Transformers
 Transformers are the same as Middleware, but they work in the outbound direction instead.
 They run just before you fire a remote.

-Transformers have an extra argument for Remote Functions: `Type`. **Type** is passed in as the third parameter after `Remote` and `args`.
+Transformers have an extra header value for Remote Functions: `Type`.
 It can be either "Request" or "Response".
 Request is when an `Invoke` (InvokeServer, InvokeClient) method is called.
 Response is when the server/client is responding to an invocation.
-This will be changed to be more idiomatic in the future.

 Transformers are defined in the same way Middleware is.
+Transformers are _also_ called in the order that they are defined.

 Example: